XenyxNZ/Arma-3-Performance-Guide/README.md

 ## mimalloc
 mimalloc is a high performance memory allocator managed and maintained by Microsoft.
-John Gold King has created a fork of it which is designed to be compatible with Arma 3.
+John Gold King has created a fork of it which is designed for use with Arma 3.

+mimalloc is *highly* recommended, as performance gains can be very noticable when Large-pages and Lock Pages in Memory are configured.

 ### Downloading mimalloc
 mimalloc is available at John Gold King's GitHub page, which can be found [here](https://github.com/GoldJohnKing/mimalloc/releases).